 Jeremy Collings is a second-year M.A. student in Creative Writing.

 Courtney Conley is a second-year M.A. student in Creative Writing.

 Ritassida Mamadou Djiguimde is a PhD student in Applied Linguistics.
 He holds a BA in English literature, an MA in TESOL and linguistics, and a certificate in Information and Communication Technologies.
 He teaches first year composition courses, in addition to courses in the Ball State ESL licensure program (ENG 220 Language and Society, ENG 436 Theories of Second Language Acquisition, and ENG 437 Methods and Materials in TESOL).
 His linguistic research interests include Jula, a West African language spoken in Burkina Faso, Ivory Coast, and Mali, and Burkina Faso French.
 Mamadou is fluent in five languages: French, JUla, Wolof, Moore, and English.
 His TESOL research interests include the processing of multimodal texts by ESL and EFL learners from a cognitive perspective, and his dissertation title is "The Effects of Spatial Multimodal Texts on Second Language Acquisition."
 Mamadou is interested in exploring the crossroads of different disciplines.

 Mamadou Djiguimde's website

-Mamadou Djiguimde's CV
+Mamadou Djiguimde's MA thesis abstract

-Cameron Eigner is a second year PhD student in applied linguistics.
+Cameron Eigner is a fifth-year PhD student in applied linguistics.
 He is currently engaged in a pilot study related to classroom interaction, as well as a study of mass noun verb agreement in native speakers of English.
 He teaches in Ball State's writing program, and is a member of the university's working group for oral histories and archival research.
 He is also interested in the development and understanding of creole dialects of English, particularly those spoken in the Hawaiian Islands.